halibiram/Nuvio-Wiki/docs/installation/ios.md

     - Open your iPhone's Settings app.
     - Navigate to General > VPN & Device Management.
     - Under the "Developer App" section, tap your Apple ID email and select Trust.
-5.Enable Developer Mode: Required on iOS 16 and newer.
+5. Enable Developer Mode: Required on iOS 16 and newer.
     - Go to Settings > Privacy & Security.
     - Scroll to the bottom and tap Developer Mode.
 Toggle it on, and your phone will restart to apply the change.

-6.Sideload the IPA file
+6. Sideload the IPA file
     - Download the [.ipa file](https://github.com/luqmanfadlli/NuvioMobile-iOS/releases/download/0.2.5/Nuvio-v0.2.5-Full.ipa) using Safari on your iPhone.
     - Open the new AltStore app on your home screen
     - Go to the My Apps tab, tap the + icon in the top left, and select your downloaded .ipa file to install it.